FilmakademieRnd/TRACER/README.md

 ![Animationsinstitut R&D](.doc/img/main/logo_rnd.jpg)

-TRACER is a development by Filmakademie Baden-Wuerttemberg, Animationsinstitut R&D Labs in the scope of the EU funded Project Dreamspace (610005), the EU funded project SAUCE (780470), the EU funded project MAX-R (101070072) and funds on the own behalf of Filmakademie Baden-Wuerttemberg.
+TRACER is a development by Filmakademie Baden-Wuerttemberg, Animationsinstitut R&D Labs in the scope of the EU funded project MAX-R (101070072) and funding on the own behalf of Filmakademie Baden-Wuerttemberg.
+Former EU projects Dreamspace (610005) and SAUCE (780470) have inspired the TRACER development.

 ## License